MichDobrzynski/Trillo/README.md

 Welcome!

-Trillo is a site I made during learning Flexbox and it's properties.
+Trillo is a site I made while learning Flexbox and it's properties.

 Built with:
 - HTML5